China–New Zealand relations: Film cooperation

-Education relations
+Education relations and scientific cooperation

 China and New Zealand have a history of education links and exchanges, including bilateral scholarship programmes and academic cooperation.
 There was a dramatic expansion in student flows and other engagement in the late 1990s.
 During the 1990s, the number of Chinese nationals studying at public tertiary institutions in New Zealand rose from 49 in 1994, 89 in 1998, 457 in 1999, 1,696 in 2000, 5,236 in 2001, and 11,700 in 2002.
 The percentage of full fee paying Asian students from China at public tertiary institutions also rose from 1.5% in 1994 to 56.3% by 2002.
 The increase in Chinese international students in New Zealand accompanied the increase in the percentage of international students at New Zealand universities and polytechnics.

 Between 2003 and 2011, the number of Chinese students studying in New Zealand dropped from 56,000 to about 30,000 by 2011.
 In 2003, Chinese students accounted for 46% of all international students in New Zealand.
 By 2011, this figure had dropped to 25%.
 As of 2017, China was the largest source of international students in New Zealand.
-In 2017, there were over 40,000 Chinese student enrollments in New Zealand.
+In 2017, there were over 40,000 Chinese student enrolments in New Zealand.

 In 2019 Chinese Vice Consul General Xiao Yewen intervened at Auckland University of Technology in relation to an event marking the 30th Anniversary of the Tiananmen Square massacre.
 AUT cancelled the booking for the event and it went ahead at a council-owned facility.

+In mid-February 2025, the Otago Daily Times reported that the National Institute of Water and Atmospheric Research (NIWA) and the Chinese Institute of Deep Sea Science and Engineering were collaborating in deep sea marine exploration in the Puysegur Trench, which lies off the south-west coast of Fiordland in the south Tasman Sea.

 Diplomatic relations

 People's Republic of China

 New Zealand is represented in China through the New Zealand Embassy in Beijing, with consulates in Shanghai, Guangzhou, Hong Kong and Chengdu.
-The Chengdu Consulate-General was opened by the New Zealand Prime Minister the Rt Hon John Key in November 2014.
+The Chengdu Consulate-General was opened by New Zealand Prime Minister John Key in November 2014.
 China is represented in New Zealand through the Embassy of the People's Republic of China in Wellington, with consulates in Auckland and Christchurch.